To Software Love and Solidarity

 Finally, feature flags enable effortless and safe experimentation.
 With this, teams can A/B test and try new features on small segments of users without disturbing key infrastructure.
 This doesn’t slow down the development process.
 It actually speeds things up by creating a space of psychological safety for them in the process.
 As a result, developers can rediscover their joy of building in the process.

-In conclusion–make feature management and experimentation a part of your modern processes, and let’s hug it out (metaphorically speaking).
+Make feature management and experimentation a part of your modern processes, and let’s hug it out (metaphorically speaking).